 It’s quite common to find companies of all sizes using different software, platforms, apps, and technology services that don’t connect to each other.
 Since many of these have been developed throughout different stages of the company, they aren’t necessarily made to fit or work together.
 There’s a digital environment available, but it doesn’t seem to follow a plan.

-Bringing tools and resources together is one of the secret goals of the digital workplace.
-Following the analogy of the “house” for your company, a digital workplace should hold and store all basic stuff that your employee needs to be able to do their work comfortably every day.
-That means tools, apps, resources, documents, policies, contact information, statuses, favorite links, operations, business intelligence, and every other type of useful data that comes to mind.
+Bringing tools and resources together is one of the secret goals of the digital workplace transformation.
+Following the analogy of the “house” for your company, a digital workplace should hold and store all the basic stuff that your employee needs to be able to do their work comfortably every day.
+That means collaboration tools, apps, resources, documents, policies, contact information, statuses, favorite links, operations, business intelligence, and every other type of useful data that comes to mind.

 Most important in all of this is that it creates a culture where integration promotes collaboration between departments, clear communications in complex processes, and standardization among the company.
 It starts to build the foundation for a company that is becoming smarter, more agile, and more responsive.

 One of the hardest things about implementing new software or technology is adoption.
-While certain decisions might be unavoidable in scenarios of crisis, reinforcement and continuous training will always be the leading recommendation.
-On the journey toward creating the ideal digital workplace, strong leadership supporting the benefits of a new intranet portal, communications service, or platform is crucial for creating a culture around it and finally reach top-to-bottom adoption.
+While certain decisions might be unavoidable in crisis scenarios, reinforcement and continuous training will always be the leading recommendation.
+On the journey toward creating a digital workplace, strong leadership supporting the benefits of a new intranet portal, communications service, or platform is crucial for creating a culture around it and finally reaching top-to-bottom adoption.

 Along the path, think of quick wins.
 Exercising one feature at a time that allows your employees to save time and effort can create a positive image of the new technology or platform while also defining an achievable deadline.
 Sharing with your leaders a specific goal to meet, like relocating all activity to the new platform, will also encourage commitment and a sense of urgency.